suncoastcloud/bicep/README.md

 -Storage Account for Azure CloudShell and static web page.

--Public DNS Zone for suncoastcloud.co.
+-Public DNS Zone for suncoastcloud.co